mattt/emcee/README.md

 ## Setup

+To configure Claude Desktop for use with emcee:

-Claude > Settings... (<kbd>⌘</kbd><kbd>,</kbd>)
+1. Open Claude Desktop Settings (<kbd>⌘</kbd><kbd>,</kbd>)
-Navigate to "Developer" section in sidebar.
+2. Select the "Developer" section in the sidebar
-Click "Edit Config" button to reveal config file in Finder.
+3. Click "Edit Config" to open the configuration file

 ![Claude Desktop settings Edit Config button](https://github.com/user-attachments/assets/761c6de5-62c2-4c53-83e6-54362040acd5)

-At the time of writing, this file is located in a subdirectory of Application Support.
+The configuration file is located in the Application Support directory.
-You can edit it in VSCode with the following command:
+You can open it directly in VSCode using:

 ```console
 code ~/Library/Application\ Support/Claude/claude_desktop_config.json
 ```

-Enter the following:
+Add the following configuration to add the weather.gov MCP server:

 ```json
 {